RainsSoft/TabStrips/readme.txt

-TabStrips: A TabControl in the Visual Studio 2005 way!
+﻿TabStrips: A TabControl in the Visual Studio 2005 way!

 Besides all the new features of Visual Studio, there is a distinct TabControl with a new style like no other.
 The code here tries to build up a control which behaves like the tab pages of VS.NET 2005.